MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capabilities.md

 1. Add the **Send email** tile to the orchestration flow and enter a **Name** for the tile.
 1. Under **Email Template**, select the **Order Confirmation** email template.
 1. Select **Send Email for Sales Order**, since the order confirmation email will be generated from sales order.
 Alternatively, for a shipment confirmation template you would select **Send Email for Fulfillment Order Line**, or for a returns order process you would select **Send Email for Return Order**.
 1. For **Input Events**, select **Validation of Order lines has Succeeded**.
-An input event indicates when the email should be invoked and can change based on how the orchestration is set up and how the email will be sent.
+An input event indicates when the email should be invoked and can change based on how the orchestration is configured and how the email will be sent.

 ## Check email delivery status